-The police say (above) that they issued the tickets "in good faith."
-They claim that they didn't know the law had changed (years before) and that a longer yellow was mandatory.
-Maybe "ignorance of the law" is an excuse for the police and the City.
-But they cannot argue that they prosecuted the tickets in good faith.
-When they found out that the yellow was too short (obviously they knew by July 20) they should have stopped all prosecution of the tickets they then knew to be invalid.
+The police said (above) that they issued the tickets "in good faith."
+They claimed that they didn't know the law had changed (years before) and that a longer yellow was mandatory.
+"Ignorance of the law" is no excuse for us civilians, and it should not be for the police and the City.
+The police cannot argue that they prosecuted the tickets in good faith because, when they found out that the yellow was too short (obviously they knew by July 20) they should have stopped all prosecution of the tickets they then knew to be invalid.
 But they didn't stop.

-More about Ming/South Real is in Sets #'s 5 - 8 below.
+More about Ming/South Real is in Sets # 5 - 7 below.

 Bakersfield Docs Set # 4